ABOUT OUR CHILDREN'S CHORUSES

-Alexander Looney joined choral staff in July 2020.
+Jelani Watkins joined the choral staff in July 2020.
 He prepares the Children’s Chorus for their appearances as part of the annual Christmas concerts, community concerts, and in the Orchestra’s performances of operas and symphonic works that call for children’s voices.

 Director, Children's Preparatory Chorus

 Assistant Director, Children's Chorus

 Jennifer Rozsa joined the choral staff in Summer of 2021.
 She prepares the Children's Preparatory Chorus and assists the director of Children's Choruses to ensure that the Children's Choruses' program offers a high quality choral experience to its members.